There’s a big difference between a volunteer and a leader.

 While the church might be doing better when it comes to volunteers, there's still a long way to go when it comes to developing leaders.

 Here are three reasons you might struggle to involve high capacity leaders.

-You can invite a bunch of volunteers to take their first steps to service with a volunteer fair or a volunteer message.
-But if you want to engage leaders, you’ll need to take a more personal approach.
+You can invite volunteers to take their first steps to service with a volunteer fair or a volunteer message.
+But if you want to engage leaders, you’ll need a more personal approach.

 You can't recruit leaders from the stage.
 Leaders won’t sign up at tables along with everyone else.
 They respond to personal invitations.
 So if you want to engage leaders, you need to identify them and personally invite them into the process.
 This is not efficient – it's one on one.

 If you find you need leaders to help your church grow, don't start writing a sermon and don't organize a leader sign up drive.
 Instead, make a list of a few people and go out for coffee.
 If you don't know who to put on your list, ask around and widen your circle.

 Leadership pipelines and development programs are great, but you might need to start wtih a few personal conversations.

 #2 – You do not have a leadership culture.

 I like to grow things in my backyard, but I don’t get a lot of sunlight back there.
 That makes it hard to grow flowers.
 However, I can grow Hosta, some Azaleas, and ferns.
 The culture of my backyard is suited to shade-loving plants.

 Your church has a culture, too.
 And if you don't have a culture of leadership, leaders won't thrive.
 You may have a culture where the pastors do everything, or where people aren't trusted with decisions.
 If that's the case, you've got to work hard to create a new and better culture.
 One where innovation and risk is valued.
 That's the kind of culture that's attractive to a leader.